Vagus Nerve and Pain Management: A Neural Pathway to Relief

 Natural Vagal Pain Management

-• Diaphragmatic breathing: Activates vagal descending inhibition
+• Diaphragmatic breathing: Activates vagal descending inhibition.
+The acute effect is measurable within minutes of slow breathing.

-• Meditation: Long-term practice structurally changes pain-processing circuits
+• Meditation: Long-term practice structurally changes pain-processing circuits in the insula and anterior cingulate cortex.

 The Paradigm Shift